A front yard is the first place that everyone coming into your home sees. It’s a place that tells visitors about your home.

 The above ideas should be enough to help you create the front yard landscape of your desire using rocks and stones.
 Go through the list again when you want to get into it.

-If you’ve tried the above ideas, the problem could not be the landscape.
+If you’ve tried the above ideas, it’s possible that the problem is not in the landscape.
 Perhaps, the kind of patio chairs you use in your backyard or the swimming pool designs turn people off.

 Here are two posts you can read to discover interesting insights if these seem to be the problem: